 1. Kei Hsiung Yang Has a Ph.D. in Physics & Generated 69 Patents Over the Course of His Career as a Researcher

 Kei Hsiung Yang was born on December 10, 1940, according to an online search of records.
-He earned a Ph.D. in physics from UC Berkeley.
+Andrew Yang stated during the third Democratic debate on September 12, 2019, that his father grew up on a peanut farm and lived in a home without a floor.
+Kei Hsiung Yang went on to earn a Ph.D. in physics from UC Berkeley.

 The elder Yang went on to work as a researcher for General Electric and IBM (International Business Machines Corporation).
 He garnered a total of 69 patents over the course of his carer.